Lorna Simpson: Work

-Simpson first came to prominence in the 1980s for her large-scale works that combined photography and text and defied traditional conceptions of sex, identity, race, culture, history, and memory.
-Primarily, Simpson is interested in exploring individual identities in her work and the intersectionality of identities.
-She is well known for her exploration of the black female identity, though she is also interested in all identities, in the American identity, in universal figures, and universality.
-Simpson is also interested in ambiguity in her work, she includes "gaps and contradictions so that not all the viewer's questions are answered."
-Simpson's ambiguity often allows viewers to think, to take in her work and the larger questions that her work raises.
-Simpson's "high level of conceptional sophistication and social awareness" has gained her much positive attention, as has her attention and use of political issues in her work.
-Simpson has "seized on conceptualism's signature tropes-the grid, seriality, repletion, and, above all, language-to examine how our knowledge of the world comes to be organized."
-Repetition of figures in "minimalist photographs" and text creates a "interplay of text and images" that "relies on repetition to make clear the difference that racialization makes."
-Drawing on this work, she started to create large photos printed on felt that showed public but unnoticed sexual encounters.
-Recently, Simpson has experimented with film as well as continuing to work with photography.
+Simpson's work often portrays black women combined with text to express contemporary society's relationship with race, ethnicity and sex.
+In many of her earlier works, the subjects are photographed with obscured faces, causing a denial of gaze and the interaction associated with visual exchange.
+Simpson's use of "turned-back figures" was used to not only "refuse the gaze" but to also "to deny any presumed access to the sitter's personality, and to refute both the classificatory drives and emotional projections typically satisfied by photographic portraiture of black subjects."
+It has also been suggested that these figures "stand for a generation's mode of looking and questioning photographic representation" Through repetitive use of the same portrait combined with graphic text, Simpson's "anti-portraits" have a sense of scientific classification, addressing the cultural associations of black bodies.
+Simpson began working in film in 1997 with Call Waiting (1997).
 Simpson's "interests in photography [has] always been paralleled by an interest in film, particularly in the way that one structurally builds sequences in film."
-Simpson began working in film in 1997 with her work Call Waiting and has continued such work in subsequent years.

 Simpson's 1989 work, Necklines, shows two circular and identical photographs of a black woman's mouth, chin, neck, and collar bone.
 The white text, "ring, surround, lasso, noose, eye, areola, halo, cuffs, collar, loop", individual words on black plaques, imply menace, binding or worse.
 The final phrase, text on red "feel the ground sliding from under you," openly suggests lynching, though the adjacent images remain serene, non-confrontational and elegant.

 Easy for Who to Say, Simpson's work from 1989, displays five identical silhouettes of black women from the shoulders up wearing a white top that is similar to women portrayed in other of Simpson's works.
 The women's faces are obscured by a white-colored oval shape each with one of the following letters inside: A, E, I, O, U. Underneath the corresponding portraits are the words: Amnesia, Error, Indifference, Omission, Uncivil.
 In this work Simpson alludes to the racialization in ethnographic cinema and the revocation of history faced by many people of color.
 Also, the letters covering the faces suggest "intimate multiplicity of positions she might occupy and attitudes she might assume-", these potential thoughts are stopped, abruptly, by the words, "undermining not only the subjective position the figure would seek but also her grasp on any recognizable position at all."